DavidePistilli173/RedWolf/README.md

 You must first build the RedWolf library project, then RedWolfSandbox.

+## Shaders
+For compiling shaders, use the python script scripts/compileShaders.py, specifying the compiler folder, source folder and destination folder.
+For example, in Windows powershell, with **scripts** as working directory, you would run:

+    python .\compileShaders.py $env:VULKAN_SDK/Bin ..\RedWolf\shaders\ ..\bin\RedWolf\shaders

 ### ********** DOCUMENTATION **********

 The documentation can be generated using Doxygen and the Doxyfile located in the root folder of the project.